-Wright State University is a community public water system serving approximately 13,951 people.
+Wright State University is a community public water system serving approximately 13,068 people.
 Its public water system (PWS) number is OH2902012 and name is Wright State University.
 It is classified as a type C - Community public water system with 39 connections and its source is from groundwater (GW).
-A community public water system is a system that has at least 15 service connections used by year-round residents of the area or regularly serves 25 or more year-round residents.
-Wright State's system is designed to produce 1,008,000 gallons per day (GPD) and Wright State's average use is 120,000 GPD.
-The treatment process includes iron and manganese removal, ion exchange softening to remove minerals, and chlorine disinfection to eliminate bacteria.
+A community public water system is a system that has at least 15 service connections used by year-round residents of the area or regularly serves 25 or more vear-round residents.
+Wright State's system is designed to produce 1,008,000 gallons per day (GPD) and Wright State's average use is 122,000 GPD.
+The treatment process includes iron and manganese removal, ion exchange softening to remove minerals. and chlorine disinfection to eliminate bacteria.
+A phosphorous compound is added to control pipe corrosion to prevent lead and copper that may be present in pipes from leaching into the water.
 One elevated storage tank holds 125,000 gallons.
 An auxiliary supply is available by two connections to Fairborn's water system.